-The Center’s mission is to expand the clinical and research capacity of the CC-PBTC, building on its solid foundation to become a center of excellence for pediatric brain cancer research.
+The mission of the Chad Carr Pediatric Brain Tumor Center is to improve outcomes in all high risk pediatric brain tumors.
+The goal is also to expand the clinical and research capacity of the CC-PBTC, building on its solid foundation to become a center of excellence for pediatric brain cancer research.
+We have broad early phase clinical trial projects that encompass all high-risk pediatric brain tumor populations.

 Great progress has been made in the search for cures for many childhood cancers.